Mabubakr2001/Memory-game/README.md

 - **Customizable Grid Size :** The game allows players to choose between a 4x4 or 6x6 grid size, depending on their preference and skill level.

-- **Customizable Themes :** The game offers a variety of themes to choose from, including numbers, letters, and icons.
+- **Customizable Themes :** The game offers a variety of themes to choose from, including numbers, and icons.
 Players can select their preferred theme to make the game more enjoyable and visually appealing.

 - **Single Player Mode :** The game also offers a single player mode, where one player can play with him self with time and number of moves.